2ptr/i_hate_AMSI/README.md

 These are all just for MDE.
 Anything serious and you're on your own

-- `Invoke-Mimimkatz` **[NOT WORKING YET]**
-    - The source VS solution had to be edited manually as the reflective assembly blob is signatured pretty hard.
-After compiling you can use that update script online (google it) and update the blob.
-    - Had to add some base64-strings and change a parameter on PowerShell script. `DumpCreds` is now `GetPwned`.

 - `PowerUp.ps1`
     - Removed service binaries.
 Hijack it yourself!
     - HTML reports removed.